 Fire safety is taken very seriously at Suffolk University, and all students are expected to cooperate in keeping university buildings as safe as possible.
-For this reason, the following activities are forbidden, and students engaging in them should expect serious consequences:
+For this reason, the following activities are prohibited, and students engaging in them should expect serious consequences:

 - Setting fires of any kind for any reason;

-- Tampering with or testing any fire safety equipment, including fire extinguishers, fire alarm boxes, smoke detectors, and sprinkler heads (such as hanging objects from sprinkler heads, and so forth); fires extinguishers should only be used in emergency situations.
+- Tampering with or testing any fire safety equipment, including exit signs, fire extinguishers, fire alarm boxes, smoke detectors, and sprinkler heads (such as hanging objects from sprinkler heads, and so forth); fires extinguishers should only be used in emergency situations.

 - Malicious activation of a fire alarm;

 - Propping open fire doors for any purpose other than emergency evacuation;

 - Use of roofs and fire escapes for any purpose other than for escape from a fire or threat of a fire;

 - Accidental activation of a smoke detector or fire alarm resulting from hall sports, water fights, and so on;

 - Lighting open flames, and the possession of highly combustible items, including but not limited to, fireworks, candles and incense;